-European goods transport sees increasing volumes of freight being carried by articulated lorries with semi-trailers of 4-metre corner height.
-These lorries can carry more freight per journey than the usual, lower semi-trailers.
+European goods transport involves increasing numbers of articulated lorries with semi-trailers of four-metre corner height.
+These vehicles can carry more freight per journey than the usual, lower trucks.
 Their proportion in the volume of traffic is therefore growing continuously.
-Semi-trailers with a 4-metre corner height can already be loaded onto trains and carried as combined transport over the Lötschberg route.
-On the Gotthard route, the new base tunnels through the Gotthard and Ceneri are already 4-metre capable; however, various tunnels, platform roofs and other facilities on the access routes are not.
+Although semi-trailers with a four-metre corner height could already be loaded onto trains before 2020, they could only be transported via the Lötschberg route.
+On the Gotthard route, the new base tunnels through the Gotthard and Ceneri were able to accommodate four-metre high semi-trailers; however, some tunnels, platform roofs and other facilities on the access routes were not.

-In 2013 the Swiss Parliament therefore approved the Federal Council’s proposal to build a 4-metre corridor on the Gotthard route, and approved a credit of CHF 990 million for this.
-The Federal Council is reckoning with the 4-metre corridor on the Gotthard substantially strengthening the modal shift effect on the two NRLA routes – Lötschberg and Gotthard.
-In parallel to the NRLA, the 4-metre corridor will be completed by the end of 2020.
+In 2013 the Swiss parliament therefore approved the Federal Council’s proposal to build a four-metre corridor on the Gotthard route, and approved a credit of CHF 990 million for this.
+This significantly boosted the modal shift effect on the two NRLA routes – Lötschberg and Gotthard, as the Federal Council had hoped.
+In parallel to the NRLA, the four-metre corridor on the Gotthard route was completed at the end of 2020.

-The main task is the adaption of about 20 tunnel objects with insufficient height on the access routes to the Gotthard and Ceneri base tunnels, and to remove obstacles on the open stretches, such as signalling equipment, platform roofs and traction current systems etc. The largest individual measure is the new construction of the Bözberg tunnel.
-So that the 4-metre corridor can achieve its full impact, it must also be possible to transport the semi-trailers by rail beyond the Swiss frontier, as far as the terminals to the east and west of Milan.
-This requires extensions in Italy as well, to be concluded by the end of 2020.
-Because they are very much in Switzerland’s interests, the extensions on the Luino line in Italy are financed by Switzerland.
-The extensions on the line between Chiasso and Milan are paid for by Italy.
+The main task was to adapt about 20 low tunnels on the access routes to the Gotthard and Ceneri base tunnels, and to remove obstacles on the open stretches, such as signalling equipment, platform roofs and traction power systems etc. The largest individual measure was the construction of the new Bözberg tunnel.
+So that the four-metre corridor can achieve its full impact, it must also be possible to transport the semi-trailers by rail beyond the Swiss frontier, as far as the terminals to the east and west of Milan.
+This also required the extension of lines in Italy by the end of 2020.
+Because they are very much in the country’s interests, the extensions on the Luino line in Italy were financed by Switzerland.
+The extensions on the line between Chiasso and Milan were paid for by Italy.